jasneekchugh/jasneekchugh/README.md

 <h1 align="left">Hello 👋, I'm Jasneek</h1>
-I am currently in my 3rd semester of myMasters degree in Data Science at New Jersey Institute of Technology.
-I have 1.5 years of experience in the field of data analytics which has strengthened my skill set ranging from Python, Alteryx, SQL, Machine Learning to Data Visualisation and Optimisation tools.
-During my Co-op at Case Medical, I am exposing myself to the role of a Full-stack data scientist.
+I am currently in my final semester of myMasters degree in Data Science at New Jersey Institute of Technology.
+I have 2+ years of experience in the field of data analytics which has strengthened my skill set ranging from Python, SAS, Alteryx, SQL, Machine Learning to Data Visualisation and Optimisation tools.
+Currently i am a Data Analyst Intern at Epsilon.
+Previously i have done my co-op as a data scientist intern at Case Medical, NJ.

 - 🌱 I’m currently learning **Web System Development**